MicrosoftDocs/windows-powershell-docs/docset/windows/kds/add-kdsrootkey.md

 PS C:\>Add-KdsRootKey -EffectiveImmediately
 ```

-This example generates a new root key and will be usable after 10 hours of creation and adds it to the Microsoft Group KdsSvc.
+This example generates a new root key and adds it to the Microsoft Group KdsSvc.

->[!NOTE]
+>[!IMPORTANT]
->There is a 10 hour waiting period from creation, to allow all DCs to converge with AD replication, before you can create gMSA.
-This prevents password generation before all DCs in the environment have answered the gMSA request.
+>There is a ten hour waiting period from creation to allow all DCs to converge with AD replication. this time prevents password generation before all DCs have answered the gMSA request.

 >[!TIP] For inmediate use please use:
 >```Powershell
->Add-KdsRootKey –EffectiveTime ((get-date).addhours(-10))
+>Add-KdsRootKey â€“EffectiveTime ((get-date).addhours(-10))
 >```
 >*Allows using gMSAs **immediately**, because it sets the start time 10 hours in past.*